 One of the greatest woes of an internship is that it is, more often than not, unpaid.
 Interns are some of the hardest working employees because they want nothing but experience, or perhaps, opportunities in return for a job well done.

-In some instances, employers take advantage of this, keeping interns for longer than necessary and making them work for free.
+Sometimes, employers take advantage of this, keeping interns longer than necessary and making them work for free.
 They may even give false promises of future positions without following through.

 Luckily, for students everywhere, the U.S. Department of Labor has caught onto these practices.
 As a result, they've established regulations that control whether or not an internship must be qualified as paid or unpaid.

-If an internship qualifies as a paid position, interns legally must be paid the federal minimum wage (at the very least) for the services they provide within the “for-profit” or private sector.
+Suppose an internship qualifies as a paid position.
+In that case, interns legally must be paid the federal minimum wage (at the very least) for the services they provide within the “for-profit” or private sector.
 They must also be paid overtime.
 Both regulations fall under the Fair Labor Standards Act (FLSA).

-The following seven standards must be met in order to establish that an intern qualifies to work unpaid:
+The following seven standards must be met to establish that an intern qualifies to work unpaid:

-1. The employer and intern both clearly understand that there is no expectation of compensation.
-If compensation is implied or promised, the intern is then considered an employee.
-2. The internship, even though it includes actual operation of the facilities of the employer, is similar training which would be given in an educational environment.
-3. The internship experience is for the benefit of the intern and their formal education, tying in integrated coursework or receipt of academic credit.
+1. The employer and intern both clearly understand that compensation is not expected.
+If compensation is implied or promised, the intern is considered an employee.
+2. The internship, even though it includes the actual operation of the employer's facilities, is similar to training that would be given in an educational environment.
+3. The internship experience benefits the intern and their formal education, tying in integrated coursework or receipt of academic credit.

 6. The internship is limited to the time period in which the intern is provided with beneficial learning.